Anaesthetist

 Knowledge, skills and attributes

-One of the most crucial skills of Anesthesia Technicians is remaining calm and effectively performing duties even in a stressful operating room situation.
-Anesthesia Technicians must not only have an excellent technical understanding of anesthesia equipment and supplies, but must also be able to act as a helpful assistant to anesthesia providers during both routine and complex surgeries.
+One of the most crucial skills of Anaesthesia Technicians is remaining calm and effectively performing duties even in a stressful operating room situation.
+Anaesthesia Technicians must not only have an excellent technical understanding of anaesthesia equipment and supplies, but must also be able to act as a helpful assistant to anaesthesia providers during both routine and complex surgeries.

 • good communication and people skills